List of Monsters, Inc. characters: Slugma Slugma Kappa students

-Slugma Slugma Kappa (ΣΣΚ, suggestive of "eek") is one of the six Sororities at Monsters University.
+Slugma Slugma Kappa (ΣΣΚ) is one of the six Sororities at Monsters University.
 The students here spend most of their days working out and running drills to perfect their scaring skills.
 In the Scare Games, Slugma Slugma Kappa was eliminated after they were caught by the Librarian during the "Avoid the Parent" event and thrown out thanks to a distraction from Oozma Kappa.
 Among the members of Slugma Slugma Kappa are: